Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 What to think about if a man sweats at night, or the causes of hyperhidrosis

-Sweating is a function by which the human body gets rid of elevated body temperature by evaporating water and mineral salts through the surface of the skin.
+Sweating is the function by which the human body gets rid of elevated body temperature by evaporating water and mineral salts through the surface of the skin.
 Therefore, to some extent, sweating can be considered part of the excretory function.

-When not to worry
+When you shouldn't worry

 • just a hot blanket chosen “out of season”;